common-workflow-language/common-workflow-language/v1.0/intro.md

-# Status of this socument
+# Status of this document

 This document is the product of the [Common Workflow Language working group](https://groups.google.com/forum/#!forum/common-workflow-language).
 The